A firm and well-founded belief that things will be better

 James Tissot - Life of Our Lord Jesus Christ

 James (Jacques) Tissot lived in the 19th century and was a French painter of high society fashion and portraits.
 He had as contemporaries Monet, Degas and Van Gogh.
 Van Gogh said of him in 1880 "Some profound critic rightly said of James Tissot ‘He’s a soul in need’.
 But in any event, there’s something of the human soul there; it’s for that reason that that is great, immense, infinite" (ref).
-In 1885, however, Tissot experienced two visions; one of his late Irish mistress, the love of his life, and one, while painting socialites in the Cathedral of Saint Sulpice, of Our Lord Jesus Christ, telling Tissot that 'without Me, civilisation is a ruin' (ref).
+In 1885, however, Tissot experienced two visions; one of his late Irish mistress, the love of his life, and one, while painting socialites in the Roman Catholic Cathedral of Saint Sulpice, of Our Lord Jesus Christ, telling Tissot that 'without Me, civilisation is a ruin' (ref).
 This changed his life completely and he spent the next ten years devoting himself to researching and documenting the truth about the life of Jesus, with a particular interest in accuracy.
 He was immediately astonished that almost all historical depictions of Golgotha, or Mount Calvary, the site of the crucifixion of Jesus of Nazareth, were grossly inaccurate, along with most other renditions of the Holy Land.
 While the artists or historians had perhaps tried to convey a sense of piety and awe, Tissot felt that this hindered his appreciation of Our Lord; He needs no veneer.
-In the 1880s and 1890s Tissot produced a epic work of two volumes and 365 colour illustrations (plus many more minor illustrations) depicting, with the greatest accuracy possible to him, the scenes of the Gospels and of the people, buildings and environment of the Holy Land, before it had been spoiled by 'the invasion of the engineer and the railway' (Tissot, 1897).
+In the 1880s and 1890s Tissot produced an epic work of two volumes and 365 colour illustrations (plus many more minor illustrations) depicting, with the greatest accuracy possible to him, the scenes of the Gospels and of the people, buildings and environment of the Holy Land, before it had been spoiled by 'the invasion of the engineer and the railway' (Tissot, 1897).
 These met with extraordinary acclaim - along with some criticism, mainly that the style was too exact in its depiction - and the majority of the collected works were deposited in the Brooklyn Museum in New York, where they remain.

 Jesus among the desolate poor